dm0-/installer/README.md

 ### CentOS

 There is nothing planned to change here at this point.
 CentOS must be perfect.
-All known shortcomings in the generated images are due to the status of the distro (e.g. lack of networkd in 8, lack of a UEFI stub in 7, etc.), so they will not be fixed by this script.
+All known shortcomings in the generated images are due to the status of the distro (e.g. CentOS 7 is too old to have a UEFI stub), so they will not be fixed by this script.

 ### Gentoo

 **Implement optional file filtering functions based on categories like debugging or development.**  Packages such as GCC should be filtered to install runtime components like `libstdc++` but not compilers and headers for systems that won't do development.
 This could probably be implemented for all distros, but it will only be useful in Gentoo since Fedora et al. use subpackages for that functionality which can just be omitted.

+**Maybe support using a specific commit for the repository.**  Since Gentoo's repository is maintained in a rolling-release style, there should be a way to specify a snapshot to get the same ebuild revisions.

 **Add some examples.**  All the example systems are currently Fedora-based, but Gentoo is definitely the most flexible option and needs a few practical examples so it is clear what it can do.